 The main symptoms of lung cancer are:

-- A new dry cough or change in a chronic cough.
+- a persistent new cough or change in an ongoing cough

 Some tests may be repeated during or after treatment to check how well the treatment is working.
 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council 13 11 20.